tomizechsterson/chargen-ui/README.md

 Simply run `npm start` in your terminal of choice at the root of the project, and this will start up the development server and attempt to open your default browser to view the app.

 **Note for Brave users:** For some reason Brave has trouble with this, but you can just as easily surf to the localhost address manually to view the app in this browser.

+If you don't have an external service running to handle the data store, you can select Local Storage in the dropdown on the Home tab.
+This will allow the app to run without issues when it's by itself.

 ## Running the Tests